erainogo/revenue-dashboard-ui/README.md

 - Before running the application, ensure you have: npm

-- Backend API Server running on http://localhost:8090
+- Backend API Server running on http://localhost:8090 or your desired port.

+- Set up Backend Here - https://github.com/erainogo/revenue-dashboard/

 # Installation & Setup

 1. Clone the Repository
-bashgit clone <repository-url>
-cd sales-analytics-dashboard

 2. Install Dependencies
-bash# Using npm
-npm install

-3. Start the Development Server bash# Using npm npm start
+3. Start the Development Server